ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 <summary>Example Solution Via a Hook
 </summary>

-Note that this is a _bare minimum_ implementation; because the goal of this exercise is to find out how to access the variables needed, this solution only aims to show how to access those variables.
-When displaying information to users, you should _not_ use basic functions like `print_r` (unless the contents will be showing up in the body of a plugin page).
+This is a _bare minimum_ implementation that demonstrates how to access REDCap variables.
+The output is _ugly_.
+An attractive display of those variables is left as an exercise for the student.
 `ExternalModule.php`
 ```php
     //FIXME: Write and use functions to show users pertinent information